Yoga Therapy in Cancer and Chronic Illness – Level 1

 - Reviewing cell biology and the organs and systems of the body for conceptual understanding

 - Discussing other common chronic illnesses with specific adaptation suggestions

-- Exploring adaptations in Yoga postures and movement, breathing practices, meditation, Yoga Nidra, and guided imagery for people with cancer and chronic illness
+- invest in PayPal shares in Singapore Exploring adaptations in Yoga postures and movement, breathing practices, meditation, Yoga Nidra, and guided imagery for people with cancer and chronic illness

 - Studying the Yoga Sutras of Patanjali as they apply to illness and disease, while simultaneously examining one’s personal relationship with death, dying, and end-of-life issues